madetech/blog/posts/pedro_1st_post.md

 Check if people are having fun, big part of the learning experience is about feelings and emotions, if your audience is having fun would improve their learning experience.

 These guides are made to give  you structure in your presentation.
 As you are learning and developing your own style you would find out maybe one of the steps is more useful than another.
 Remember is only a guide, modify as best as suit you.

+I am not aware if Sagan follow knew this process, but if you have heard of watch Cosmos you would find this pattern to explain things.

 I hope you would find useful as I did.